 I can’t tell you if it’s a good idea to prepare for the exams with just the Wiley book and CD.
 Only you know if that will work for you.
 Our CPA Review Course Survey we did last summer can help you with feedback from other CPA exam candidates who took that route but ultimately, only you know if big blocks of text and lots and lots and lots of practice questions are enough for you.
 With that in mind, since you have the luxury of extra free-time, you could always try a single part from a CPA review provider and see if you thrive with the extra support offered by a review course.

-For obvious reasons — namely because I got my start as a shill for one of the major CPA review courses — I cannot recommend a particular provider.
+For obvious reasons — namely because I got my start in the industry at one of the major CPA review courses — I cannot recommend a particular provider.
 Again, the CPA Review Course Survey can help with that and there are plenty of opinions from your fellow candidates on sites like CPA Exam Club and Another71 so go check those out.
 But hurry up and make a decision.
-If you're planning to sit for FAR in July the clock is ticking, my friend; don't get sucked into the vortex of CPA exam chatter on the Internet when you've got some serious studying to do.
+If you’re planning to sit for FAR in July the clock is ticking, my friend; don’t get sucked into the vortex of CPA exam chatter on the internet when you’ve got some serious studying to do.

 What you’ll find on the sites I pointed to above is a common theme: the Wiley questions and the CD are great.
 For practice questions, that is.
 The review course I worked for provided them with our course for a reason.
 That said, our students also had an instructor to guide them through the concepts first before he sent them off to do homework.
 For some candidates, sitting there with a book doing it all on your own is just too daunting a task, especially if it’s an area you are unfamiliar with like you are with Audit.
 Again, only you know if you’re that kind of candidate.
 Based on your email, it sounds like you could hack it.